toji/webgpu-gltf-case-study/index.md

 ### Rethinking the render loop

-Now we have most or all of our geometry using a single pipeline, but if we continue using the same render loop from above that actually doesn't help us much, because we're still setting the pipeline for every primitive we draw.
-If you're lucky the fact that you're simply setting same pipeline over and over again might be recognized by the driver and optimized, but WebGPU implementations have zero obligation to identify duplicate state changes for you.
-It will always be a far better strategy to optimize your own code to reduce unnecessary work than hope that some other part of the stack will magically make things faster for you.
+We've now dramatically reduced the number of pipelines we're creating.
+If we continue using the same render loop from above, though, that doesn't help us much.
+We're still setting the pipeline for every primitive we draw!
+It's possible that the driver might recognize that we're setting same pipeline repeatedly and try to optimize it away, but WebGPU implementations have zero obligation to identify duplicate state changes for you.
+It will always be a far better strategy to reduce unecessary work in your own code than to hope that some other part of the stack will magically make things faster for you.

-You could do something like keep track of the last pipeline you set and compare it to the next one and then skip the `setPipeline()` call if they're the same, which would work for the samples linked on this page but would be unpredictable in more real-world situations.
+You could do something like keep track of the last pipeline used and compare it to the next one and skip the `setPipeline()` call if they're the same.
+This may work for the samples linked on this page but would be unpredictable in more real-world situations.

 Instead, we can get better, more predictable results by flipping our render loop on it's head.
-Currently, our render loop looks roughly like this:
+Currently, our render function is structured roughly like this:

  * For each node with a mesh
    * Set node transform bind group